-Table 1: Occupational Accidents Statistics by Sector till December 2013 (DOSH Malaysia) (11).
+Figure 1: Occupational Accidents Statistics By States in Malaysia Until December 2013 (DOSH Malaysia) (2)

 Selangor state municipal council is divided into 12 municipal councils and out of the 12 municipal councils, two councils has been elevated to city status.
 This two are Shah Alam City Council and Petaling Jaya City Council.
 In order to ensure the review is effective, we have chosen the Petaling Jaya City Council called as Majlis Bandaraya Petaling Jaya or Petaling Jaya City Council (MBPJ).
-The total area of MBPJ is 484.32Km with a population of 1.782,375 (based on 2010 census, shown in Figure 2) (17).
+The total area of MBPJ is 484.32Km2 with a population of 1.782,375 (based on 2010 census, shown in Figure 2) (17).
 It is a local authority which administrates Petaling Jaya City and adjoining areas.
 This agency is under the Selangor State government and they are responsible for public health and sanitation, waste removal and management, town planning, environmental protection and building control, social and economic development and general maintenance functions of urban infrastructure.